Laine Hardy Returns To “Idol” & Sings “Life Is A Highway”

 Hardy delivered his “Oo-De-Lally” performance as a member of the Top 10.
 Fans were clearly impressed, as they chose to vote him through to the Top 8 after that.

 Eventually, Hardy went on to win his season of Idol.
-He spent the past year crafting new music for his fans to enjoy, and released two new songs in the spring of 2020.
+He spent the next year crafting new music for his fans to enjoy, and released two new songs in the spring of 2020.

 The two tracks are titled “Ground I Grew Up On” and “Let There Be Country.”

-With two new songs under his wing and the one year anniversary of his Idol win approaching, Hardy returned to the show that made him a star to serve as a guest performer.
+With two new songs under his wing and the one year anniversary of his Idol win approaching, Hardy returned to the show that made him a star to serve as a guest performer in 2020.
 It was Disney night once again, so Hardy turned to another Disney tune with country ties.

 This time he opted for something a little more modern, choosing “Life Is a Highway” by Rascal Flatts.
 Their recording is actually a cover, since the song was originally recorded by Tom Cochrane and was released in 1991.